 The Company has been working in the Tahltan Territory since 2014 and has developed a strong working relationship with the Tahltan Nation.
 The Nation has a long-standing relationship with Eskay Creek.
 Previous operators-maintained agreements with the Tahltan which included provisions for training, employment, and contracting opportunities.
 Skeena also maintains formal agreements with the TCG which guide communications, environmental practices, and contracting and employment opportunities for projects in Tahltan Territory.
 Skeena participates in the BC Regional Mining Alliance ("BCRMA") which is a partnership between First Nations, the BC Government, AME BC and exploration companies operating in the Golden Triangle region of BC.
-The BCRMA provides a platform for all parties to collaborate in communications with the potential investment partners on opportunities in the region.
+The BCRMA provides a platform for all parties to collaborate on opportunities in the region.